TANZANITE – THE DECEMBER BIRTHSTONE

-Formed a staggering 585 million years ago, Tanzanite’s discovery and entry into the market is rather recent, and yet this zoisite has taken the world by storm.
-Tanzanite is a fascinating and rare gemstone that can only be found in the foothills of Mount Kilimanjaro, Tanzania, the geographic origins after which the stone was named.
-After its discovery in 1967, Tanzanite has also become wildly popular due to its breathtakingly beautiful colour.
+This month we celebrate the magnificent gemstone, Tanzanite - named the ‘December Birthstone’ in 2002.
+The fascinating and rare gemstone can only be found in Africa, Tanzania, at the foothills of Mount Kilimanjaro – the geographic origins after which the stone was named.
+After its discovery in 1967 the blue variety of the mineral zoisite has also become wildly popular due to its breathtakingly beautiful colour.

 The optical phenomenon, trichroism causes the Tanzanite to reflect three different colours from different angles – blue, violet and red.
 This is why it’s extremely important for the gemstone to be cut accordingly so that the right blue and violet hues are reflected.

 Tanzanite is a relatively soft stone.
 On the Moh’s Scale of Hardness it measures 6.5 – 7.
 Tanzanite earrings and pendants are suitable for everyday wear.
-Tanzanite rings on the other hand are better suited for special occasions and not for every day wear.
+Tanzanite rings on the other hand are better suited for special occasions and not for wear every day.

-There’s no denying that Tanzanite has a lot of alluring aspects.
-Today, Tanzanite rings and other Tanzanite jewellery creations are wildly popular.
+There’s no denying that Tanzanite has a lot of fascinating aspects.
+Today, tanzanite rings and other tanzanite jewellery creations are wildly popular.
 Not only do you get to purchase a unique gem, but you also get to take home a rich part of African heritage.